JasonNelemans/react-tetris/README.md

 # Tetris in React

 ## What this app is about

 This app was intended to increase and better my understanding of React (hooks).
 And to have a fun game to play when in downtime.

 You can check it out [here](https://dazzling-saha-e04698.netlify.app/)

 ![actionPhoto](/src/img/tetris-action-photo.png)

 ## Technologies used

-* React
+- React
-* Styled-Components
+- Styled-Components

+## Future features

+- Create login/signup functionality.
+- Able to save scores if logged in.
+- Create global highscore board.